Skip to content

 What is a .emf file?

-A .emf file is a Extended file.
+A .emf file is an Extended file.
 Extended Metafile (EMF) is a Windows graphics file format developed and maintained by Microsoft for storing device-independent vector images and drawing commands.
 It is used for clip art, illustrations, printer output, and exchange between applications that support Windows metafiles.
 As a legacy format, EMF remains widely supported for compatibility, and it is generally safe to open, though any file from an untrusted source should still be handled cautiously.

 What are the magic bytes for .emf files?